jclancy93/distributor-contract/README.md

 ## NexusMutual distributor

 Sell NexusMutual cover to users without KYC.

 Earn revenue on each sale through an optional fee and the NXM deposit return!

+Issue NFTs for each NexusMutual cover that users own and can freely trade.

 ### Addresses